zjjiang2/bot-kiri/README.md

    npm install
    ```

-3. Create a `.env` file and add your bot token:
+3. Create a `.env` file inside the `app.js` directory and fill in the fields:

    ```env
    DISCORD_TOKEN="your_bot_token"